Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 </div>

 Those consequences of largely ignoring modernization are about to come to fruition with the maturity of factory automation technology.
 The plight of conservatism has made innovation and advancement in manufacturing agonizingly slow and frustrating for almost everyone in the sector.
 The higher-ups and decision makers finally see that higher degrees of factory automation are the way forward.
-So they're trying to learn and use them or else get left in the dust.
-As I said this industry is incredibly competitive.
-Unfortunately most factories are in the proverbial stone age thanks to the enduring conservatism and never ending pressure to keep producing.
-So they are ill-equipped and can't exactly stop what they are doing to learn a bunch of stuff about factory automation and change the millions of little black boxes that need to be changed.
+The industry is incredibly competitive.
+They must evolve or else get left in the dust.
+Unfortunately most factories are in the proverbial stone age thanks to the enduring conservatism and ever-present pressure to keep producing.
+Kind of like a chicken / egg scenario.
+They can't exactly stop what they are doing to learn a bunch of stuff about factory automation and change the millions of little black boxes that need to be changed.

 ###Where this is Going

 The state of the manufacturing world is pretty much this: everybody knows they need to modernize on some level but has no clue how to actually do it in a comprehensive way.
 They know bits and pieces of the puzzle but the gestalt is missing.
 Software in particular, which is my opinion is the key to the puzzle, is generally not well understood.
-Software can enable speedups on all those black boxes, and that maybe some of those black boxes can be reused and take the place of many other slower black boxes.
+Software can enable speedups on all those black boxes, and then some of them can be upgraded over time.

 I'd also be remiss if I didn't mention robotics.
 Great robot hardware is already out there, but more sophisticated software to control them has to be written.
 They are capable of accomplishing so much if only their potential gets realized.